 Fighter 2, Street Fighter III, Final Fight, Warzard, Star

 Gladiator, Power Stone and Captain Commando.

 from bringing life to many characters in the fighting genre, Akira was also involved

 and Overman King Gainer.
 He officially left Capcom in 2003 and started

 working as a freelance artist.
-Among other things, he was featured in the
+He also appeared in the

-Initial D live action movie as a Red Suns Member, and also appeared in
+Initial D live action movie as a Red Suns Member and in Tomie:

 Street Fighter Anatomy

 Reference Guide, which was used to teach other Capcom artists since

 He currently works